leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 Parameterization, Compile-time metaprogramming
 | [mojo/manual/parameters](https://docs.modular.com/mojo/manual/parameters/)

-Mojo's parameterization system
+Parameterization system
-enables powerful metaprogramming
+enables powerful metaprogramming.

-in which
+*Compiler generates a unique version
-the compiler generates a unique version of a type or function
+of a type or function
 based on parameter values,
-similar to C++ templates, but more intuitive.
+similar to C++ templates, but more intuitive.*

 ---